nort4n/wordle-clone/README.md

 # wordle-clone

-some basic front end practice
+some basic front end practice using javascript and api methods